New Downtown Tulsa Partnership set to start operations July 1

 After years of planning and preparation, the city is about to get a new downtown advocate and caretaker.

-The nonprofit Downtown Tulsa Partnership will begin operations July 1, assuming and expanding on the role played by the Downtown Coordinating Council since 2009.
+The nonprofit Downtown Tulsa Partnership will begin operation July 1, assuming and expanding on the role played by the Downtown Coordinating Council since 2009.
+The DCC's staff members, who are city employees, will become employees of the new nonprofit.

 DCC Executive Director Brian Kurtz is expected to serve in a similar capacity with Downtown Tulsa Partnership.